rcmelendez/eks-cluster/README.md

-# eks-cluster
+# AWS EKS cluster

-This project creates a Kubernetes cluster on Amazon EKS using a Jenkins pipeline.
+A CI/CD pipeline that creates a Kubernetes cluster on Amazon EKS using Jenkins.

+The ClusterConfig template generates two managed nodes with an existing VPC and subnets, and CloudWatch logging enabled.

 It is part of the Capstone project from Udacity's __[Cloud DevOps Engineer Nanodegree](https://www.udacity.com/course/cloud-dev-ops-nanodegree--nd9991)__ program.
-For the rest of the project, go to the [capstone-cloud-devops](https://github.com/rcmelendez/capstone-cloud-devops) repo.
+For the rest of the files, go to the [capstone-cloud-devops](https://github.com/rcmelendez/capstone-cloud-devops) repo.

 ![Build Successful](https://bastion-roberto.s3.us-east-2.amazonaws.com/eks-cluster.png)